 Although these sites, which are listed below, are reasonably easy to use, the navigation or layout of such big genealogy databases 'improves' with familiarity.
 So you might do best to try to find out how the site works BEFORE you start hitting the Search button.

 Each of these sites provides fabulously useful information and some even provide free access to data for which other sites charge.
 Hard to believe, but it often happens.

 Not only do these sites provide free Irish genealogy info, you don't have to supply personal details or register with them.
 So they're free in every sense.
 Enjoy!

-This list of free online genealogy research resources is in alphabetical order:
+This list of free Irish family history websites is in alphabetical order:

 One of a new generation of free Irish genealogy resources to have come online in the last few years, Ask about ireland brings the indexes, full returns and maps of Richard Griffith's Primary Valuation of Tenements to your computer screen.